 How to get to Kanchanaburi?

-Buses to Kanchanaburi leave Bangkok's Southern Bus Terminal (Sai Tai Taling Chan) every 15 minutes and it takes about 2 or 3 hours to get there, depending on the class of a bus and the traffic.
-There are also buses leaving from Bangkok's Northern Bus Terminal (Mo Chit 2) but they run less frequently.
+Buses to Kanchanaburi leave Bangkok Southern (Sai Tai Mai) Bus Terminal every 15 minutes and it takes about 2 or 3 hours to get there, depending on the class of a bus and the traffic.
+There are also buses leaving from Bangkok Northern Bus Terminal (Mo Chit) but they run less frequently.

 Minivans to Kanchanaburi are also available at these Bangkok’s bus stations (at Northern Bus Terminal minivans leave from a separate Mochit Van Terminal) as well as Khao San Road.
 Various transportation options can be found by using this search form.

 Kanchaburi can be easily reached by buses from other nearby cities such as Nakhon Pathom and Sangkhlaburi.
 If you are staying in Hua Hin, you can also get a minivan going from Hua Hin to Kanchanaburi.